crmlatte/tp/docs/UserGuide.md

 Examples of valid names:
 - Alice Gales
 - Bob Smith the 3rd
-- Deshaka Son Of Perera
+- Deshaka Son Of Perera<br>

+**Tip:** Names with special characters should be entered in alphaneumeric characters only, as shown above.

 ### `STUDENT_ID`